DragonJoker/Castor3D/doc/Castor3D/DocMainPage-English.md

 - Shaders are writable directly from C++ code.
 - Scenes are described using a text format easily comprehensible and extensible. ([Scene File](SceneFile-English.md))
 - Asynchronous (timers) or synchronour (thread) rendering.
+- Using Mesh and Task shaders, if available.

 ## Implemented Plug-ins